 It all started in 1963 at Bud Ekins’ Triumph motorcycle shop in Sherman Oaks, California.
 (Bud Ekins was inducted into the Hall of Fame in 1979.)
 Ferro started working at the shop as a mechanic when he was just 16 years old.
-That same year, racing a Triumph Tiger Cub, 16-year-old Ferro entered his first race, a Checkers MC District 37 event, where he finished 109th.
+That same year, racing a Triumph Tiger Cub, 16-year-old Ferro entered his first race,

 In 1970 Ferro purchased a bare Funco Wampus Kitty chassis from Ekins and built the car himself, entering his homebuilt rig in the 1970 Baja 500.
 By the halfway point, he was leading overall on time, but a rollover put him back to 4th at the finish.
 Not a bad showing for his first race on four wheels.
 Ferro went on to enter the 1970 Mexican 1000, where he finished 2nd.